PUP-Dev-Cobra/asset-management-backend/readme.md

 Change the declared table properties in the models folder files.

 In the terminal for changing
-* `python migrations.py db migrate -m "describe the changes done in the db"`
+* `flask db migrate -m "describe the changes done in the db"`
-* `python migrations.py db upgrate`
+* `flask db upgrate`

+### Seeders

+Setup initial data to make the program workable for the first time. see `seeders.py`

+In the terminal
+* `python seeders.py` in the root directory of the project